 Article by Mark Trotta

 Ironhead clutch removal requires a clutch spring compressing tool.
-Of course, you can buy one, but if you can drill and cut and tap a bolt hole, you can make one yourself.
+Of course you can buy one, but if you can drill and cut metal and tap a bolt hole, why not make it yourself?

-There are several ways to make a Sportster clutch tool, and different variations will work.
+There are several ways to make this tool, and a number of different variations will work.
 All it needs to do is take pressure off the clutch assembly, so that the six pressure plate nuts can be removed safely.

 Clutch Spring Compressor Tool

-You'll need two pieces of 1/4-20" threaded rod, about 8" long each, along with a couple of 1/4" nuts and washers.
+For hardware, you'll need two pieces of 1/4-20" threaded rod, about 8" long each, and a couple of nuts and washers.
 Drill holes on either end of the metal stock, trial-fit to the bike, then mark your center hole.
 The next step is to drill and tap a hole in the center of the metal stock to put a bolt through.

 Thread the two pieces of 1/4-20" rod into two primary cover bolt holes.
 Slide on the metal bar, install nuts and washers on the rods, and tighten them.